Course Name: Irish Course at Whistling Straits

 Hole Descriptions: Coming to Wisconsin, the Irish Course was the course that most intrigued me.
 I sort of knew what to expect from the heavily televised Straits Course, and had played many traditional tight courses like Blackwolf Run.
-To add to the mystique, it was difficult to find comprehensives reviews of the Irish Course online, especially compared to its sister courses.
+To add to the mystique, it was difficult to find comprehensive reviews of the Irish Course online.
 Moreover, I had never played a true links course and looked forward to the opportunity here.
 However, playing 63 grueling holes over the previous 24 hours and an absolutely dreadful forecast dampened my excitement.
-In fact, the forecast looked so poor that we were fully content to drink Spotted Cows all night and forget golfing the next day.
+In fact, the forecast looked so poor that we were fully content to drink Spotted Cows all night and forget about golfing the next day.

 We woke up around 8 for a 10:10 teetime and immediately checked the weather.
 It looked like the heavy stuff would hold off until noon so we decided to try to play at least 9 and wait out the weather.
 I don’t know if we were relieved or concerned when the proshop alerted us they would only halt play for lightning and not rain.
 We thought, “What better way to play the Irish Course than in Irish weather?

 The course was more or less empty walking up to the 1st tee.
 At 369 yards, this uphill dogleg left seems straight out of the Straits Course.
 Mounds of wispy fescue line the fairway and many deep bunkers guard short left of this green.